Logging in Safir applications

 Note

-The Configuration object is the responsibility of each each app to create.
+The Config object is the responsibility of each each app to create.

 See the configure_logging for details about the parameters.